-- (2) Set the matter for hearing; or - (3) Summarily deny the petition if the court determines that the petition is insufficient or, based upon supporting documentation and sworn statements filed in opposition to the petition, the court determines that the petitioner, as a matter of law, is not entitled to expungement. - (h) If the court sets the matter for hearing, all interested parties who have filed a notice of opposition shall be notified.
+- (2) Set the matter for hearing; or - (3) Summarily deny the petition if the court determines that the petition is insufficient or, based upon supporting documentation and sworn statements filed in opposition to the petition, the court determines that the petitioner, as a matter of law, is not entitled to expungement. - (k) (h)-If the court sets the matter for hearing, all interested parties who have filed a notice of opposition shall be notified.
 At the hearing, the court may inquire into the background of the petitioner and shall have access to any reports or records relating to the petitioner that are on file with any law-enforcement authority, the institution of confinement, if any, and parole authority or other agency which was in any way involved with the petitioner's arrest, conviction, sentence and post-conviction supervision, including any record of arrest or conviction in any other state or federal court.
 The court may hear testimony of witnesses and any other matter the court deems proper and relevant to its determination regarding the petition.
-The court shall enter an order reflecting its ruling on the petition for expungement with appropriate findings of fact and conclusions of law. - (i) No person shall be eligible for expungement of a conviction and the records associated therewith pursuant to the provisions of subsection (a) of this section for any violation involving the infliction of serious physical injury; involving the provisions of §61-8
+The court shall enter an order reflecting its ruling on the petition for expungement with appropriate findings of fact and conclusions of law.

-B-1 et seq. of this code where the petitioner was 18 years old, or older, at the time the violation occurred and the victim was 12 years of age, or younger, at the time the violation occurred; involving the use or exhibition of a deadly weapon or dangerous instrument; of the provisions of §61-2-9(b) or §61-2-9(c) of this code where the victim was a spouse, a person with whom the person seeking expungement had a child in common or with whom the person seeking expungement ever cohabitated prior to the offense; any violation of the provisions of §61-2-28 of this code; a conviction for driving under the influence of alcohol, controlled substances or a conviction for a violation of §17B-4-3 of this code or §61-8-19 of this code.

-- (j) If the court grants the petition for expungement, it shall order the sealing of all records in the custody of the court and expungement of any records in the custody of any other agency or official, including law-enforcement records.
+- (I) (i) No person shall be eligible for expungement of a conviction and the records associated therewith pursuant to the provisions of §61-11-26(a) of this code for any violation involving: - (1) The infliction of serious physical injury; involving - (2) The provisions of §61-8B-1, et seq. of this code where the petitioner was 18 years old, or older, at the time the violation occurred, and the victim was 12 years of age, or younger, at the time the violation occurred; involving - (3) The use or exhibition of a deadly weapon or dangerous instrument; of - (4) The provisions of §61-2-9(b) or §61-2-9(c) of this code where the victim was a spouse, a person with whom the person seeking expungement had a child in common or with whom the person seeking expungement ever cohabitated prior to the offense; - (5) Any violation of the provisions of §61-2-28 of this code; - 119 (6) A conviction for driving under the influence of alcohol and, or controlled substances; - 120 or records in the custody of the court and expungement of any records in the custody of any other agency or official, including law-enforcement records.
 Every agency with records relating to the arrest, charge or other matters arising out of the arrest or conviction that is ordered to expunge records shall certify to the court within 60 days of the entry of the expungement order that the required expungement has been completed.
 All orders enforcing the expungement procedure shall also be sealed.
 For the purposes of this section, "records" do not include the records of the Governor, the Legislature or the Secretary of State that pertain to a grant of pardon.
 Such records that pertain to a grant of pardon are not subject to an order of expungement.
-The amendment to this section during the fourth extraordinary session of the Legislature in the year 2009 is not for the purpose of changing existing law, but is intended to clarify the intent of the Legislature as to existing law regarding expungement. - (k) Upon expungement, the proceedings in the matter shall be deemed never to have occurred.
-The court and other agencies shall reply to any inquiry that no record exists on the matter.
-The person whose record is expunged shall not have to disclose the fact of the record or any matter relating thereto on an application for employment, credit or other type of application. - (I) Inspection of the sealed records in the court's possession may thereafter be permitted by the court only upon a motion by the person who is the subject of the records or upon a petition filed by a prosecuting attorney that inspection and possible use of the records in question are necessary to the investigation or prosecution of a crime in this state or another jurisdiction.
-If the court finds that the interests of justice will be served by granting a petition to inspect the sealed record, it may be granted.
+The amendment to this section during the fourth extraordinary session of the Legislature in the year 2009 is not for the purpose of changing existing law, but is intended to clarify the intent of the Legislature as to existing law regarding expungement.